nguyenphuminh/JeChain/README.md

 node keygen.js
 ```

-And it will generate a public key and a private key for you.
+And it will generate an address, a public key and a private key for you.

 ### Configure your node